gogaz/docker-blue-green-deploy/README.md

 # Blue-Green deployment using Docker and NGINX

 This project implements the blue-green deployment strategy using Docker and Docker Compose.
-The architecture consists of two identical application instances (blue and green) and a load balancer (NGINX) that routes traffic between them.
+The architecture consists of two application instances (blue and green) and a load balancer (NGINX) that routes traffic between them.

 ## Blue-Green deployment architecture

-This implementation of the blue-green deployment strategy allows for seamless and low-risk deployments by maintaining two identical production environments (blue and green) that can be switched between with ease.
+This implementation of the blue-green deployment strategy allows for seamless and low-risk deployments by maintaining two production environments (blue and green) that can be switched between with ease.

 The architecture consists of the following components: